chance2021/lab24-helm-deployment/README.md

 ## 4. Configure Argo Events + in-cluster Smee relay

-The repo now includes `argo-events/event-source.yaml` and `argo-events/sensor.yaml`.
-Pair these with the lightweight Smee relay image under `apps/smee-relay/` (run it wherever you like) so GitHub webhook traffic is forwarded into the EventSource service—no manual port-forwarding required.
+The repo now includes `argo-events/event-source.yaml`, `argo-events/smee-relay-deployment.yaml`, and `argo-events/sensor.yaml`.
+The Smee relay runs as its own deployment in the `argo-events` namespace and forwards GitHub webhook traffic into the EventSource service—no manual port-forwarding required.

 1. Browse to [https://smee.io](https://smee.io) and click **Start a new channel**.
 Copy the unique HTTPS URL (e.g. `https://smee.io/abc123`).
 2. In your GitHub fork open **Settings → Webhooks** and add a webhook: